 Palm Meadows’ signature hole is the world famous 18th; it measures 523 metres from the championship tees.
 Players accept the challenge and decide how much of the right dogleg they want to cut off.
 American Golf Digest rated Palm Meadows 18th in the world’s top 500 golf holes.

 You’ll be captivated by Gainsborough Greens unique Australian charm.
 The course is surrounded by 230 hectares of unspoiled natural beauty and encompasses a fauna and flora sanctuary which is home to dozens of Eastern Grey Kangaroos.

-The course has been open since 1990, and having hosted the Queensland PGA Championship in 1991, 1992, and 1993, is recognised among the elite courses in South East Queensland.
-Despite its lofty status, Gainsborough is the type of course social players can enjoy.
+The course has been open since 1990 and has hosted the Queensland PGA Championship in 1991, 1992, and 1993, is recognised among the elite courses in South East Queensland.
+Despite its lofty status, Gainsborough is the type, of course, social players can enjoy.
 The course is not so difficult that it deters high handicappers, but the exacting layout makes for a challenging day out for even the more experienced golfer.

 Kooralbyn Valley Golf Club

 The 18-hole championship golf course at Kooralbyn Valley opened for play in October 1979 and in two years was chosen to host the 1981 Queensland Open – a fitting tribute to its superb layout.
 The first golf resort built in Queensland, with Greg Norman as its touring professional, it is now the golfing holiday destination for tens of thousands of keen golfers every year from Australia and overseas.